 While we know these tips are pretty simple most of us don't do them.
 If you want to feel great leading into the final 2 weeks of training implement a few of these tips and you'll be on the path to success.

-Running New Zealand north to south on the new trail: Te Araroa.
+Running New Zealand north to south on the Te Araroa trail.

 Our next Get up to Five and Club10k programmes start 16 March